Skip to main content

 Read more

-Energy efficiency measures for public swimming pools: decarbonisation and transformation
+Energy efficiency for swimming pools: start decarbonisation now

 Public swimming pools are not only popular and important leisure and sports facilities, but unfortunately also significant cost factors for local authorities.
 The energy costs for the operation and maintenance of such facilities are high, particularly due to the constant demand for heat and electricity.
 Many municipalities have even had to close their pools because they were no longer financially viable.
 We show ways to achieve an environmentally and operating cost-friendly changeover.